Workplace safety, hygiene, and health

 We also formulated a set of guidelines on machinery safety in accordance with ISO12100* and in fiscal 2014 began machinery risk assessments by designers in the case of building new equipment or modifying existing equipment, with deliberation among related parties as part of the equipment inspection.

-The 3 categories of fall on the same level, collision, and traffic accident accounted for 39% of all lost-workday injuries.
+The two categories of fall and traffic accident accounted for 80% of all lost-workday injuries.
 To prevent these common accidents that could occur even in non-factory workplaces such as sales offices or headquarters, we are promoting safety activities in all workplaces such as basic safety compliance and renewing our emphasis on a culture of safety.

 Maintaining workplace hygiene